Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 ~~~~

 The algorithms for creating selection structures store sensitive primitives in *SelectMgr_Selection* instance.
 Each *SelectMgr_Selection* sequence in the list of selections of the object must correspond to a particular selection mode.
 To describe the decomposition of the object into selectable primitives, a set of ready-made sensitive entities is supplied in *Select3D* package.
-Custom sensitive primitives can be defined through inheritance from *SelectBasics_SensitiveEntity*.
+Custom sensitive primitives can be defined through inheritance from *Select3D_SensitiveEntity*.
 To make custom interactive objects selectable or customize selection modes of existing objects, the entity owners must be defined.
 They must inherit *SelectMgr_EntityOwner* interface.

 Selection structures for any interactive object are created in *SelectMgr_SelectableObject::ComputeSelection()* method.